biocore/songbird/README.md

 You can run Songbird as a standalone tool from the command-line or as a [QIIME 2](https://qiime2.org) plugin.
 Either works!

-### The "Redsea" dataset
+### The "Red Sea" dataset
-This README's tutorials use a subset of the [Redsea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/) as an example dataset.
+This README's tutorials use a subset of the [Red Sea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/) as an example dataset.
 This data is stored in the `data/redsea/` directory within this repository.
-Throughout the rest of this README, we'll just refer to this dataset as "the Redsea dataset", "Redsea", or something like that.
+Throughout the rest of this README, we'll just refer to this dataset as "the Red Sea dataset", "Red Sea", or something like that.

 ### What will this README cover?

-The **"Getting started with Songbird"** section will briefly go over basic usage of Songbird both outside and inside of QIIME 2, using the Redsea dataset (see above) as an example.
+The **"Getting started with Songbird"** section will briefly go over basic usage of Songbird both outside and inside of QIIME 2, using the Red Sea dataset (see above) as an example.
 This section will also discuss ways of checking the fit of the model Songbird creates, in order to validate that it looks reasonable.